 AFF collects evidence from families about issues that are of concern, and collates this information in a database.
 We use this data to inform the chain of command what families are concerned about; we also produce a quarterly report called Families Concerns.
 Please see the Research Papers page for the latest report.

 AFF collects information by speaking to families either face–to-face when out in the community, on the telephone, via emails, feedback on our website, and through social media.Back to top

-We will help with any issue.
+We will help with any issue you have as an Army family.
 Maybe you have come to a dead-end through your own efforts and are not satisfied with the answers you have been given or perhaps you want to highlight an issue so that AFF can work on it.